Skip to main content

 Table of Contents

 I was born and raised in Nanjing, China.
 My journey has since taken me to Singapore and Cambridge, UK, where I had the privilege of living and studying before beginning my PhD in Baltimore, USA.
 During my undergraduate years studying mathematics, I developed a passion for two distinct directions: the rigorous study of abstract structures — with abstract algebra, geometry, topology, and category theory among my favorites — and the practical modeling of real-world data, involving statistics and machine learning.
-The convergence of these interests led me to explore interdisciplinary realms, as I came to believe that the deepest human understanding lies in the connections and shared insights across seemingly different domains.
-Drawn to the field of Geometric Deep Learning, I decided to pursue a PhD as a way to continually learn and explore elegant mathematical ideas while applying them to the complex, evolving challenges in modern deep learning.
+The convergence of these interests led me to explore interdisciplinary realms, as I found it particularly exciting to discover hidden connections and shared insights across seemingly different domains.
+I was then intrigued by the new research are of Geometric Deep Learning which is exactly at the intersection of my interests, and I decided to pursue a PhD to explore more.
+In the research journey, I’m simultaneously enjoying first the happiness of gradually discover what’s going on in these black-box models, like a scientist; on the other hand, i secretly uses the research as an excuse to continually learn and explore new mathematics.

 Resesarch interests #

-• On the other hand, I am interested in designing neural networks capable of solving specific any-dimensional problems, such as those encountered in combinatorial optimization and probabilistic/statistical modeling.
-I am particularly interested in the concept of “learning an algorithm” that works across input dimensions.
+• I am particularly interested in the concept of “learning an algorithm” that works across all input dimensions.
 Check our our recent work in this direction [2].

 There's no articles to list here yet.